Inferara/inference-language-spec/statements.md

 #### 9.8.2.1 `undef`

 When a variable is declared with the `undef` modifier, it has a type but omits initialization.
-Declaration of an undefined variable may appear only inside blocks or functions with non-deterministic semantics (with [total](./functions.md#111-total) or `filter` modifiers).
+Declaration of an undefined variable may appear only inside blocks or functions with non-deterministic semantics (with [forall](./functions.md#111-forall) or `assume` modifiers).

 ```inference
 let undef x: i32;